VincentWei/minigui-docs/user-manual/MiniGUIUserManualCompiletimeConfiguration.md

 ### Target Board

-In MiniGUI core, some code are related with a special target board, especially when you use `Shadow` NEWGAL engine or `CommLCD` NEWGAL engine for certain operating systems.
-In other words, when you use these two engines, the configuration script will determine which sub-drivers will be contained in MiniGUI core by using a configuration option.
+In MiniGUI core, some code is related with a special target board, especially when you use `Shadow` NEWGAL engine or `CommLCD` NEWGAL engine for certain operating systems.
+More precisely, when you use these two engines, you need to specify which sub-drivers should be contained in MiniGUI core by a configuration option.

-You can use `--with-targetname` option to define the name for your target board, especially when you use a real-time operating system.
+For this purpose, you use `--with-targetname` option to define the name for your target board.
+We use this option to distinguish the differences among various target boards for a specific operating system.
+This occurs often when we use a real-time operating system, because device drivers on such operating systems tend to be relatively simple, but their design is not well abstracted to hide the hardware details.

 The default target board name is `unknown`.
-We recommend to define a target board name when you port MiniGUI to a new target system for a traditional real-time operating system, such as uC/OS-II, eCos, ThreadX, or others.
+For the Linux operating system, there is not much need to define a target board name, so we keep the default in most cases.
+However, we recommend to define a target board name when you port MiniGUI to a new target system for a traditional real-time operating system, such as uC/OS-II, eCos, ThreadX, or others.

 Since MiniGUI 3.2.2, we introduce a new target name `external`.
 When you use `CommLCD` NEWGAL engine or `Comm` IAL engine to support your target board, you can define the target name as `external`.
 By using the target name, you do not need to change the source code of MiniGUI core.
 Instead, you implement the engines outside the MiniGUI core by defining some external functions.
+In this way, we reduce the amount of work required to port MiniGUI to a new target board.

 Since MiniGUI 4.0.0, the NEWGAL engine `dri` for Linux also support the target name `external`.
 So you can implement the sub-driver of